-- Read one (or more) of your reflective essays from the RP101 pre-clerkship curriculum.
-As a reminder, sessions in RP101 included Illness&Disability, Dying&Death, Racism, Obesity, Sexuality, and Mistakes. (if you cannot locate your papers, please e-mail email@example.com or firstname.lastname@example.org and we’ll provide the ungraded version to you)
+- Read a minimum of ONE of your reflection papers from your RP101 pre-clerkship curriculum.
+As a reminder, sessions in RP101 included Illness&Disability, Dying&Death, Racism, Obesity, Sexuality, and Mistakes. (if you cannot locate your papers, please e-mail me at firstname.lastname@example.org and I’ll provide the original/ungraded version to you)

 - Think about what ways this change in perspective did and did not surprise you.
 Have you experienced similar changes in perspective in the past?